 The commercially grown flax (Linum usitatissimum) is also a pretty annual plant.
 It grows 12 to 36 inches tall.
 The light blue, five-petaled flower turns into a capsule with about 10 seeds.
 This spring annual needs 90-110 days to reach harvest stage.
 Canada produces most of the world's flaxseed.
 In the United States it is grown in the cooler upper Midwest states of North Dakota, South Dakota, and Minnesota.

 Flax is available as flaxseed or flaxmeal.
 The flax meal is a byproduct of the oil extraction process.
 Both are found in various recipes that I've seen.

 I used flax to make homemade granola that I use in my yogurt, salads, and other dishes.
+The recipe I used is found at http://allrecipes.com/recipe/megans-granola/detail.aspx.
 I would also like to try flax in bread and muffins.
-I'll post some recipes on my ILRiverHort blog found at http://web.extension.illinois.edu/fmpt.

 Do you have an ingredient that you would like to know more about?
-If so, send me an email at email@example.com and maybe I'll include it in a future column.
+If so, comment below and maybe I'll include it in a future column.